sindresorhus/sindresorhus.github.com/data/apps/velja.md

 #### Can you add support for opening Slack links in the Slack desktop app? {#slack}

 This is currently not possible.
 The Slack app does not accept a normal deep link (example: `https://team-name.slack.com/archives/CKPE4C/p161643063559`).
 It only accepts a special Slack-specific URL.
-To be able to convert a normal Slack link to one that the desktop app accepts, we would need get the team ID from the Slack API and that requires authentication.
+To be able to convert a normal Slack link to one that the desktop app accepts, we would need to get the team ID from the Slack API and that requires authentication.
 It's simply not feasible to do this. **Please do send feedback to Slack asking them to accept a normal link, like most other apps support.**

 #### Can the default browser change based on the active [focus mode](https://support.apple.com/guide/mac-help/set-up-a-focus-to-stay-on-task-mchl613dc43f/mac)? {#focus-mode}